 1. Reports of Suspected Academic Dishonesty.
 When an instructor/department initially suspects that a student has violated the Academic Integrity Policy, the instructor or another appropriate University official may discuss the matter with the student and/or with the Academic Integrity Monitor for the college or school.
 Should the instructor/department determine that the student may be responsible for academic dishonesty, the instructor or another appropriate University official will, within five working days after determining that there is a potential violation of the Academic Integrity Policy (or as soon as practicable thereafter), report the case to the Academic Integrity Monitor for the college.
 In reporting the case, the instructor/official will submit a completed “Allegation Evidence Form,” available on the AI&I website, to help ensure that all information necessary to the consideration of the case is available for review.
 Dishonesty (or providing false information) by the student at any point in the academic integrity process may be considered an additional academic integrity violation and may result in additional sanctions if the student is found responsible.

 2. The Academic Integrity Monitor.
 The Academic Integrity Monitor will review the case and meet with the instructor to gather any relevant information relating to any alleged violations of the Academic Integrity Policy.
-The Academic Integrity Monitor shall meet separately with the student to notify the student of the alleged violations of the Academic Integrity Policy, disclose to the student any evidence to be used against him or her, and gather information from the student about the matter.
+The Academic Integrity Monitor shall meet separately with the student to notify the student of the alleged violations of the Academic Integrity Policy, discuss the evidence on record, and gather information from the student about the matter.
+It is important to note students will not be provided with a copy of the complete written record in this meeting.
+Students must request this record in accordance with the procedures outlined in the ‘Request to Inspect Records’ section of this policy (III.F.).
 The Monitor will have access to any previous academic integrity-related records for the student from the AI&I and may review pertinent records or speak with other individuals with knowledge about the matter.
 Information compiled by the Academic Integrity Monitor may be added to the written record.
 After conducting this review, the Academic Integrity Monitor may proceed as follows:

 a.
 The Academic Integrity Monitor may determine that the evidence of an alleged violation is insufficient to warrant forwarding the case to the Board.
 In this case, the Academic Integrity Monitor will notify the instructor/Department and student of their determination.
 The complete written record of the Academic Integrity Monitor’s determination will be forwarded to the AI&I, and a summary of the matter shall be provided to the AUAIB for its information.